Popular words in English. A list of basic English words for live communication. Greetings and farewells

 This task is not easy.– This task is not easy.

-but- but
+but- But

-Word but is a union "but".
+Word but- this is a union "But".

-I like English, but I'm not good at Physics.
-I love English, but I'm not very good at physics.
+I like English, but I’m not good at Physics.– I love English, but I’m not very good at physics.

-I understand you, but I don't agree with you.
-I understand you, but I don't agree with you.
+I understand you, but I don’t agree with you.– I understand you, but I don’t agree with you.

 his- his